allend4/Graph_Theory_Project/README.md

 ### References
-Main poin of reference - -Ian McLoughlin-
+- Main poin of reference - -Ian McLoughlin
-For other reference see Researcg.txt under Doc's
+- For other reference see Research.txt under Doc's